First sweeping federal gun crime report in 20 years released - NewsBreak

 Republicans criticized for wearing ‘despicable’ assault gun pins after mass shootings

-WASHINGTON (Nexstar) –Republicans criticized for wearing ‘despicable’ assault gun pins after mass shootings.
-While Democrats says the pins are insensitive and out of touch, Republicans say it’s their right to stand up for issues they believe in.
-New Republican Congress members, like George Santos and Ana...
+Some Republicans in Congress are wearing pins in the shape of an assault weapon in committee meetings and on the House floor.
+While Democrats says the pins are insensitive and out of touch, Republicans say it's their right to stand up for issues they believe in.

 Comments / 0